snowflakesocialistmedia/snowflakesocialistmedia.github.io/content/donations/index.md

 draft: false
 ---

 SSMC provides free access to [appdot.net](https://appdot.net) for its users, but is supported by donations.
-Please consider a one-time or recurring donation by following a appropriate link below.
+Please consider a one-time or recurring donation by following one of the appropriate links below.
 Thank you for helping to keep appdot.net running smoothly for all!

 * [Make a One-Time Donation](https://tinyurl.com/supportappdotdotnet) Any amount!
 * [Make a $5 Donation Each Month](https://tinyurl.com/appdotdotnet5monthly) ([cancel](https://tinyurl.com/manageappdotdotnetpayments) any time)